Roomify/docs/roomify_accommodations/content/main-menu.rst

 Re-order Menu items
 ===================

-Re-ordering menu items is a simple as dragging and dropping.
+Re-ordering menu items is as simple as dragging and dropping.

 .. image:: images/main_menu.png
    :width: 600 px